Towards gauge unified, supersymmetric hidden strong dynamics: Phenomenological Searches and Bounds

 \subsection{Dark Matter Candidates}

-The $AA'$-type baryons may or may not be stable, depending on whether there is a symmetry (or topology such that the exotic baryons can be interpreted as solitons) to ensure their stability.
+In this subsection, we explore the existence of a dark matter (DM) candidate among the exotic baryon states formed by the messenger fields.
+For the $SU(2)_H$ gauge group, the $AA'$-type baryons may or may not be stable, depending on whether there is a symmetry (or topology such that the exotic baryons can be interpreted as solitons) to ensure their stability.
 If such a symmetry exists, {\it e.g.}, a hidden baryon number $U(1)_H$ that gives each particle in Table~\ref{spectrum} a hidden baryon number $1/2$, then the first three and the last baryons in Table~\ref{baryons} have hidden baryon number $1$ while the fourth one has hidden baryon number 0.
-Then the lightest, electrically neutral of the first three baryons can be a dark matter (DM) candidate, and the discussion of the corresponding relic abundance follows the line of Refs.~\cite{hidden-strong-dynamics:CFHIY1507,hidden-strong-dynamics:CIY1512}.
+Then the lightest, electrically neutral of the first three baryons can be a DM candidate, and the discussion of the corresponding relic abundance follows the line of Refs.~\cite{hidden-strong-dynamics:CFHIY1507,hidden-strong-dynamics:CIY1512}.
 In that case, the DM baryons annihilate into a pair of lighter scalar non-baryonic composite states.
 The thermal relic abundance can be much lower than the observed DM density if the annihilation cross section (into mesons, glubeballs, etc) saturates the unitarity bound~\cite{DM-unitarity}.
 As a rough estimate, the relic abundance of an $AA'$-type DM baryon is~\cite{hidden-strong-dynamics:CIY1512}